 For instance, you might want to try out a range of free shutter samples to play with the way light comes through the windows.
 Some shutters can be closed completely for a cinema experience during movie night, or opened fully to let the outside pour in.

 Comfort comes first in a family room, so it’s important to make sure that you have enough cosy seats for everyone.
-Usually, the fundamental piece of furniture in a family room is a large sofa, where everyone can cuddle up together to watch movies or just hang out in front of the television set.
+Usually, the fundamental piece of living room furniture is a large sofa, where everyone can cuddle up together to watch movies or just hang out in front of the television set.
 However, you might also want to consider extra seating for when friends come over.

 If you don’t have a lot of room for extra seats, consider investing in a few large cushions that match your decoration and colour scheme.
 This will give your guests or your kids somewhere to lounge and join in the fun when the sofa is occupied.